History of the French Navy: East Asia

 Napoleon III took the first steps to establishing a French colonial influence in Indochina.
 He approved the launching of a naval expedition in 1858 to punish the Vietnamese for their mistreatment of French Catholic missionaries and force the court to accept a French presence in the country.
 An important factor in his decision was the belief that France risked becoming a second-rate power by not expanding its influence in East Asia.
 Also, the idea that France had a civilizing mission was spreading.
 This eventually led to a full-out invasion in 1861.
 By 1862 the war was over and Vietnam conceded three provinces in the south, called by the French Cochinchina, opened three ports to French trade, allowed free passage of French warships to Cambodia (which led to a French protectorate over Cambodia in 1867), allowed freedom of action for French missionaries and gave France a large indemnity for the cost of the war.

 In China, France took part in the Second Opium War, and in 1860 French troops entered Beijing.
 China was forced to concede more trading rights, allow freedom of navigation of the Yangtze river, give full civil rights and freedom of religion to Christians, and give France a huge indemnity.
 This, combined with the intervention in Vietnam, set the stage for further French influence in China, leading up to a sphere of influence over parts of Southern China.

-In 1866, French Navy troops made an attempt to colonize Korea.
+In 1866, the French Navy carried out an unsuccessful punitive mission against Korea.
 The French Navy also had a small presence in Japan in 1867–1868, around the actions of a French military mission to Japan, and the subsequent Boshin War.